beatriceparodi/ngsSim-simulation/README.md

 3. ngsCovar will allow us to estimate the covariance matrix between individuals based on genotypes probabilities.
 Since the data are simulated, I am not using any filter, and I can type the initial number of sites (NSITES=10000).

+Before running the ngsCovar, we need to gunzip our geno.gz files with

+`gunzip results/ALL.geno.gz`

+and then we can calculate the covariance matrix with

 `$NGSTOOLS/ngsPopGen/ngsCovar -probfile results/ALL.geno -outfile results/matrix.covar -nind 30 -nsites 10000 -call 0 -norm 0 &> /dev/null`